 Concerning the first point, 1d GFF with negative scaling dimension is standard in the mathematical literature, corresponding to the fractional Brownian motion~\cite{Mandelbrot:1968}.
 Indeed, as reviewed in Appendix~\ref{app:GFF}, this class of theories arises from a probability measure on the space of continuous functions, defined modulo a global additive constant.
 In other words, these are shift-symmetric Gaussian theories, their well-defined local observables have positive scaling dimension, and their target space can be consistently compactified.

 Regarding the fact that $\cO_g$ is not a scaling operator of the unperturbed theory, we make the following remarks.
 Firstly, even in standard massive perturbation theory, operators such as $\vph^4$ are not scaling operators, they only become such in the UV limit, when the mass is neglected.
 Similarly, one could consider the UV limit of our model, in which case $b_0\to 0$.
 In this limit, $\cO_g$ reduces to a scaling operator of vanishing dimension.
-Secondly, in that same limit, one could expand $\cO_g$ in an infinite series of relevant scaling operators.
+Moreover, in that same limit, one could expand $\cO_g$ in an infinite series of relevant scaling operators.
 Since the $U(1)$ symmetry protects their relative coefficients, they still only give rise to a single coupling.
 Unfortunately, we have not obtained a proof of renormalizability to all orders in this framework.
 Having said that, we found no evidence that counterterms of irrelevant operators should be added, up to second order of the perturbative expansion.
-This also leads to our third remark: even if the model~\eqref{eq:Z} turned out to not be UV complete (which we doubt), this would not affect its usefulness for the construction of the IR CFT.
-In fact, we are not proposing this model as a new fundamental theory, but rather as a tool to construct an IR CFT via standard RG computations.
-In the spirit of Wilsonian RG, the presence of irrelevant operators in the bare action has no effect on low-energy physics: the modern view is actually that all QFTs are only effective field theories.